Meantub/Meantub/README.md

 ### Hello there 👋
 I'm Ken, I mostly do web development, my weapon of choice is React + Node.js + TypeScript.
-Recently I have been playing around with Rust, Svelte, and TailwindCSS.
+I have some experience in C#/.NET, PHP, and Java as well

 ### Things I use
 <p float="left">